 How to Teach Your Child Creativity

-- Provide your child with an array of items to create, such as arts and crafts, colored paper, glitter, crayons, paints, pom-poms, clay, markers, stickers, and popsicle sticks.
-Help your child “create” things and praise her for being creative in the process.
+1. Provide your child with various items to create, such as arts and crafts, colored paper, glitter, crayons, paints, pom-poms, clay, markers, stickers, and popsicle sticks.
+Help your child “create” things and praise her for being creative.

-- Cook together.
+3. Cook together.
 Pull up a chair beside you in the kitchen and allow your child to invent food combinations.
 Give him some ingredients and let him come up with a snack to share.
-Try peanut butter, raisins, crackers, apple slices, and marshmallows and see how creative he can be.
+Try peanut butter, raisins, crackers, apple slices, and marshmallows, and see how creative he can be.

-- Allow your child to re-write games by making his own rules.
+5. Allow your child to rewrite games by making his own rules.
 Encourage him to explain the new rules to you, then play the game together.
 Maybe Candyland is played backward, or a card game is played by color instead of a number.

-- Get messy.
+7. Get messy.
 Provide the materials and encourage your child to play with playdough, water tables, drive dump trucks through mud, and finger paint.
-These activities all encourage creativity.
+These activities all promote creativity.

 Most importantly, don’t forget to read lots of books and ask your child how they think the story will end before you get to the end of the book.
-Books encourage imagination and creativity, and by asking your child to come up with the ending (or an alternate ending), you are encouraging even more creativity.
-This is a skill that will serve them well for the rest of their lives!
+Books encourage imagination and creativity, and by asking your child to come up with the ending (or an alternate ending), you encourage even more creativity.
+This skill will serve them well for the rest of their lives!

 This article contains affiliate links.
 These opinions are our own.
 However, if you buy something, we may earn a small commission, which helps us keep our content free to our readers.
 Check out our Chick Picks Shop to see more of our recommended products.
 It’s our carefully curated shop of products we love and recommend! ❤️